NicoSa/CV/readme.md

 Nico Saueressig
 =========

-Programming bootcamp graduate and now Software Developer who wants to continue developing his skills in agile environments.
+Software Developer who wants to continue developing and broadening his skills in agile environments.

 About
 ---------------

-I am a fast learning and enthusiastic guy.
-After a few months of "Hello, World" apps, on the side of working as a freelancing Audio Engineer and student, I decided to get serious about programming and accelerated my learning-process by moving to London and joining Makers Academy.
-After completing the program earning two awards I started to work at Shutl/Ebay in London.
+I work as a Software Developer for Shutl Ltd. in London.
+Shutl is a pioneering same-day delivery service that was aquired by Ebay inc. in 2013.
+Before I joined Shutl in September 2014 I had enrolled in a London based programming bootcamp called Makers Academy.
+On completion of the program I earned awards for 'Best blog' and 'Most Entertaining Person'.
+Previously I was an Audio Engineer and Freelancer in Frankfurt, Germany and had been tinkering with programming for some time.

 Skillset